Montgomery Advertiser: History

 The Alabama Journal continued as a local afternoon paper until April 16, 1993, when it published its last issue before merging with the morning Advertiser.
-The Advertiser is the largest of the 22 daily newspapers published in Alabama.
+The Advertiser remains one of the most widely read daily newspapers in the state.

 Civil rights and race relations

 While the Advertiser opposed secession in 1861, after the Civil War it aligned itself with the cause of white supremacy.

 According to a 2018 review by the Advertiser itself, from 1883 to the early 1900s the paper covered the region's frequent lynchings ambivalently.
 While it nominally condemned the mob murders of black people, its coverage assumed that the victims were guilty of crimes, such as a 1919 editorial that held that "as long as there are attempts at rape by black men, red men or yellow men on white women there will be lynchings".
 Consequently, the paper's proposals on how to address lynchings focused on how the accused could more efficiently be legally executed instead.
 It also tended to be more concerned about how lynchings might be treated by Northern papers than about the crimes themselves.
 In an editorial published on the occasion of the 2018 opening of the National Memorial for Peace and Justice, the editorial board recognized the paper's "own shameful place in the history of these dastardly, murderous deeds", acknowledging that the paper's "careless" coverage of lynchings was "wrong".

 The newspaper won the first of its three Pulitzer Prize awards under the direction of Grover C. Hall (1888–1941), who came to the Advertiser in 1910 and served as editor from 1926 until his death.
 The Advertiser waged war on the Ku Klux Klan during the 1920s, and became nationally prominent for its coverage and editorial stance.
 Hall later argued for release of the black Scottsboro Boys.
 Nonetheless, by the 1950s, the paper's coverage of the civil rights movement was "indifferent and antagonistic", often criticizing civil rights activists and their goals.

 In 2004, Wanda Lloyd became the Advertiser's first black executive editor.

+In June 2025, the paper announced it will switch from carrier to postal delivery.